 It may be helpful to think about accessibility as a continuum:

 - Inaccessible experiences and materials exclude people.
 See Impact on People with Disabilities for details.

-- Accommodations are modifications or adjustments made for an individual with a disability on an as-needed basis.
-They give access to whoever is there at the moment, and often require extra work.
+- Accommodations are modifications or adjustments made for an individual with a disability on an as-needed basis, and give access to whoever is there at the moment, which often requires extra work.

 - Accessible digital experiences and materials provide equal access for everyone without extra work.

 There will be times when you must provide accommodations.
 But the more you practice accessible design, the fewer on-demand accommodations you will have to make.